Anshul-Lingarkar/Employee-Connect/README.md

 I also worked on UI part of the Application, to develop a simple UI to cover all the aspects of the given requirements.

-During the development process, my primary focus was on working on the architecutre of the application.
+During the development process, my primary focus was on working on the architecture of the application.
 Key areas that I considered includes:

 1. App Architecture: I used the Model-View-Presenter (MVP) architecture my application.
 I also used